 - Reapply every 4 hours: Do not fall for the trap of applying it in the morning and forget the rest of the day.
 After 4 hours your SFP is no longer effective and you need a second layer of protection.
 This is another reason why I recommend a good quality sunscreen (with dry touch) that will not ruin your make up or make your skin look oily.

 - Protect Your Neck: A good dermatologist advice is to always take your skincare routine down to your neck.
 For 2 reasons, one they age the same, and two it doesn’t get sunburned.

 - Pick a High SFP: SPF, or sun protection factor, indicates how much solar energy is required to cause a sunburn when you’re wearing sunscreen compared with unprotected skin.
-A sunscreen with an SPF of 30, when used as directed, from reaching your skin.
+A sunscreen with an SPF of 30, when used as directed, prevents 97 percent of UVB rays from reaching your skin.
 An SFP of 50, prevents up to 98%.

 Remember, when it comes to the skin, no measure is too high to protect its health.
 Do you have additional sunscreen tips that have work for you?
 Let us know in the comments below!

 At Rehealth, we believe that having informed patients is the only way to deliver optimal healthcare.
 Visit our website to find out more interesting content and be a part of an amazing health integrated community!